HasanShaik2001/Market_Basket_Analysis/README.md

 * By analysing various aspects of data we seek to identify trends, make data-driven decisions and get deep understanding of customer purchasing patterns in stores.

 ### Data Sources
-Basket Data :- The primary data file used for this analysis is named as " Basket_ Data " .
+Bread basket :- The primary data file used for this analysis is named as " bread basket " .
 This file contains the detaled information about the analysis we have done.

 ### Tools Used
 - Jupyter Notebook [ Data Cleaning]